Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 System Defined Request Notifications
 ------------------------------------

-Flotomate has 13 Notifications that are predefined and generated automatically.
+Motadata has 13 Notifications that are predefined and generated automatically.
 They can be turned on by an Admin.
 The Notifications are as follows: